MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Prerequisites

-Before you run the Create Cluster wizard in Windows Admin Center, you must:
+Before you run the Create Cluster wizard in Windows Admin Center, you must complete the following prerequisites.
+Failure to do so will potentially cause errors when running the wizard.

 - Review the hardware and related requirements in [System requirements](../concepts/system-requirements.md).
 - Consult with your networking team to identify and understand [Physical network requirements](../concepts/physical-network-requirements.md), [Host network requirements](../concepts/host-network-requirements.md), and [Firewall requirements](../concepts/firewall-requirements.md).
 Also, determine how you'd like to configure host networking, using [Network ATC](network-atc.md) or manually.
 - Install the Azure Stack HCI operating system on each server in the cluster.
 See [Deploy the Azure Stack HCI operating system](operating-system.md).
 - Obtain an account that's a member of the local Administrators group on each server.